tsmoreau/docs/docs/masternode/masternode-setup-guide.md

   Preferred to use Ledger / Hardware Wallet (if possible) in combo with Metamask because 50k and rewards will be handled here.
   Assure to use an address you do not have history on eth chain with - otherwise others will be able to see your unrelated investment history.

-Because most wallet apps do not have Tomo mainnet as a selectable network yet, you will need to manually add the new mainnet if you have not already.
+Because most wallet apps do not have Tao mainnet as a selectable network yet, you will need to manually add the new mainnet if you have not already.
 See the first link below for the guide on how to do this.

 How to Set Up a Wallet: